Katanagatari: Anime

 The anime is composed of a dozen 50-minute episodes and follows the two main characters while they are searching for the katanas, except for one episode that is centered on Nanami Yasuri.
 In each episode, Shichika and Togame collect a katana or a new one will be introduced.
 The length of the episodes is unusual since most anime have 24-minute episodes and run weekly instead of monthly.
 A new episode would be released every month, beginning on January 26, 2010, and finishing on December 11, 2010.
+The series was re-aired on Fuji TV's noitamina from April 11 to June 27, 2013 as the block's first rerun.

 For the first half of the series (episodes 1–7), the opening theme is Meiya Kadenrō (冥夜花伝廊) by Minami Kuribayashi while the second half of the series (episode 8–12) is Katana to Saya (刀と鞘) by ALI PROJECT.
 However, the ending theme changes for each episode.
 For the noitamina rerun, the new opening theme song was Hakushukassai Utaawase by supercell, and Piko performed the new ending theme song Kotonoha.